 The best bit of the workshop was that James provided free chocolate digestives to us all!
 Actually, no, that’s not the best thing, but it was a nice touch and they did get wolfed down pretty quick!
 There is a static caravan on site which we regrouped in and James helped us learn the Trust Technique and understand how it can help.
 Putting it into practice with the horses was a wonderful experience and our group seemed to do it quite easily from the off, so we were all quite chuffed by the end of the day, if a little tired from the mental and emotional experiences we had gone through.

 Day two was an early start at 8am to help muck out and get some fresh air.
 By this time the horses were in a nice quiet state so James allowed us to get present next to their field using the Trust Technique.
 Incredibly, one by one the horses came over to us and began to relax, some falling asleep and some completely lying down, releasing with twitching nostrils, eyes and legs.
 Then we were led into the field and got down to business right next to them.
 Until you experience this it just can’t be put into words in a way that justifies it.
 Being surrounded by horses that are laid down and in a meditative state just doesn’t normally happen!

-Since finishing the workshop I have been practicing on my two dogs at home, although they don’t take much encouragement to fall asleep anyway!
+Since finishing the workshop I have been practising on my two dogs at home, although they don’t take much encouragement to fall asleep anyway!
 I have been using it with training them to great effect and it definitely does enhance the animal communications.
 I’m feeling a stronger connection with them after just a few sessions.
-Although I don’t have horses I have been fortunate enough to be able to practice with some in my village which is proving to be a wonderful journey.
-I really can’t recommend this workshop enough, you will come away with your eyes wide open to the incredible possibilities this technique offers, and if you can apply your learning to just a few animals you will have done a great service to our four legged friends.
+I really can’t recommend this workshop enough, you will come away with your eyes wide open to the incredible possibilities this technique offers, and if you can apply your learning to just a few animals you will have done a great service to our four-legged friends.